Financial Aid comes in Four Different Categories: Grants, Scholarships, Work-Study, and Loans

 - If you plan to take a year off (military/religious reasons) still apply and talk to the financial aid office to defer your scholarships until you return.

 Work-Study is an opportunity for students to work part time with on-campus (and sometimes off campus) jobs.
+Students MUST COMPLETE THE FAFSA to be offered Work-Study jobs.

 - Tutoring Positions